 - You cannot control the movement of two of your extremities, either arms, legs, or one arm and one leg.
 The inability to control your extremities affects your ability to balance, stand up, and sit.

 - Have difficulty thinking, completing tasks, controlling emotions and behavior, or interacting with others.
 These symptoms must continue for at least three months following your traumatic brain injury.

-If you’re considering filing for disability due to post-concussion syndrome, it’s essential to keep all medical documentation like:
+If you’re considering filing for disability, it’s essential to keep all medical documentation like: